 Next to diet and nutrition is sleep.
 Sleep is one of the most important variables that influences a number of systems impacting how we operate.
 However the relationship between stress and sleep is that the former (stress) has a massive impact on how well we sleep.
 According to research distilled by the American Psychological Association, “More than one-third of teens (35 percent) report that stress caused them to lie awake at night in the past month.”
 This information, which can be found here, highlights a number of compelling points about the relationship between stress and sleep, thereby reinforcing the need for college students to minimize and manage stress.

 Physical activity has been considered vital for maintaining optimal mental health, and as result, its been shown to reduce stress.
 Studies show that exercise is very effective at improving alertness and concentration, reducing fatigue, and enhancing overall cognitive function.
 Conventional wisdom holds that exercising at a low to moderate intensity makes you feel energized and healthy.
-This can be especially helpful when stress has depleted your energy or ability to concentrate.
+Whether it's riding a bike or going for an easy jog, this can be especially helpful when stress has depleted your energy or ability to concentrate.